-Trudeau says 'jaws drop to the floor' during Trump remarks
+Trump calls Canada's Trudeau 'two-faced' after summit video

+LONDON (Reuters) - U.S. President Donald Trump denounced Justin Trudeau as “two-faced” on Wednesday after the Canadian prime minister was caught on camera laughing over Trump’s press appearances during a chat with other leaders at a Buckingham Palace reception.

+The incident came at a reception on Tuesday evening, after Trump had criticized French President Emmanuel Macron and other leaders during long question-and-answer sessions with reporters on the eve of a NATO summit.

-The later conversation at the reception between Trudeau, British Prime Minister Boris Johnson, Macron and Dutch Prime Minister Mark Rutte was recorded on video and snippets were audible.
-Queen Elizabeth’s daughter Princess Anne was also there.
+Macron, Trudeau, British Prime Minister Boris Johnson and Dutch Prime Minister Mark Rutte were filmed chatting at the reception, along with Queen Elizabeth’s daughter Princess Anne.

 “Is that why you were late?”
-Johnson asked Macron.
+Johnson can be heard asking Macron.

 “...It was like a 40-minute press conference,” Trudeau said.
 “Yeah, yeah, yeah!
 Forty minutes.”

-Other words were exchanged but could not be heard, before Trudeau added: “I just watched his team’s jaws drop to the floor.”
+Other words were exchanged but could not be heard, before Trudeau added with a chuckle: “I just watched his team’s jaws drop to the floor.”

+When asked about Trudeau’s comments on Wednesday, Trump replied: “He’s two faced.”

 Reporting by Mike Collett-White; Editing by Peter Graff